MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Comply-to-the-Regulations.md

     - Spurious falls above 960 MHz = -41.2 dBm EIRP (max) (15.209.a).

 ## 4.3.
 CE requirements in Sub-GHz bands
   ETSI(European Telecommunications Standards Institute) [EN300220-01](https://www.etsi.org/deliver/etsi_en/300200_300299/30022001/03.01.01_60/en_30022001v030101p.pdf) mainly defines the sub-GHz regulation for CE certification.
 And it regulates the 25 MHz to 1000 MHz Frequency Range with Power Levels up to 500mW.
-Silabs' product mainly focus in 169MHz, 434MHz, and 868MHz operating bands.
+Silicon Labs' product mainly focus in 169MHz, 434MHz, and 868MHz operating bands.
 The typical applications are Control links, Alarms, and Metering in these sub-GHz bands.
  - Tx power limits
    Tx power can be conducted measurement for devices with antenna connectors, and radiated measurement for devices with integral antennas.
 The power limits are listed in radiation ERP.
     - +27dBm at 169.4~169.475MHz(Meter Reading)